llaszkie/fullstack-web-developer-v1/docs/index.md

 8. [Building a Composable Tech Stack - Serverless Functions, Integrations & Observability](./lesson-8-vercel-2.md)
 9. [Exploring the Cutting Edge - Vercel AI and the Future of Web Development](./lesson-9-bonus-v0.md)

+## Level Assessments

+Each level concludes with a practical assessment to verify acquired skills and prepare for the next level.

+### Level 1 Assessment: Full-Stack Dashboard

+Build a full-stack Next.js dashboard application that demonstrates:

+- React component composition and custom hooks
+- Server and client-side data fetching
+- Basic authentication and protected routes
+- Dynamic routing and API routes
+- Database integration with Prisma

+### Level 2 Assessment: Enterprise Features

+Enhance your Level 1 application with enterprise features:

+- Implement BFF pattern with protected API routes
+- Add multi-language support with next-intl
+- Convert to PWA with offline capabilities
+- Containerize with Docker and Docker Compose
+- Add comprehensive test coverage (unit, integration, e2e)
+- Implement security best practices and performance optimization

+### Level 3 Assessment: Cloud Deployment & Scaling

+Deploy and scale your application with advanced cloud features:

+- Deploy to Vercel with GitHub integration and preview deployments
+- Implement Edge Functions for geolocation and A/B testing
+- Add serverless functions for backend processing
+- Set up monitoring and observability
+- Integrate AI capabilities (chat, image generation, etc.)
+- Implement advanced caching and performance optimization
+- Create a complete CI/CD pipeline with automated testing

 ## How to Use This Documentation

 Each lesson documentation includes: